 1. Demographic information about past audience members of particular shows might be available to advertisers if the telecast provider makes that information available, such as “zip code, phone prefix, occupations, average income, and the like.”
 This information might be combined with other information about viewers taken from sources such as Experian to learn more about households where certain shows were viewed.

-2. Advertisers can access information about content being shown on other channels from the telecast provider, such as whether or not the Oscars or the Superbowl is being broadcast on another channel, or viewing metrics from external sources such as Nielsen Media Research, Tribune Media Services, and others.
+2. Advertisers can access information about the content being shown on other channels from the telecast provider, such as whether or not the Oscars or the Superbowl is being broadcast on another channel or viewing metrics from external sources Nielsen Media Research, Tribune Media Services, and others.

 3. Viewing habits and behavioral patterns for previous shows and viewers might be accessible, including information about viewer’s “buying habits, hobbies, interests, and the like.”

 5. Information about other shows being offered at specific times might be gathered from external sources such as electronic programming guides.
-This information might include additional information related to the shows being offered such as “genre, category, advisory information about the content, and the like.”
+This information might include additional information about the shows being offered, such as “genre, category, advisory information about the content, and the like.”

-The patent filing discusses impressions for television shows that viewers might watch, and how those impressions might be used to help advertisers decide where to advertise.
+The patent filing discusses impressions for television shows that viewers might watch and how those impressions might help advertisers decide where to advertise.

 The Official Google Blog from yesterday tells us that Google doesn’t stop at looking at impressions for the shows themselves:

 Each week, Google analyzes data from millions of anonymized set-top boxes (STBs) to see which channels they were tuned to second by second.
-This data is provided by our partner, EchoStar.
+Our partner, EchoStar, provides this data.
 We’re then able to use tuning metrics to provide our advertisers with next-day reports of how many televisions showed their ads nationwide and how the audience responded with their remotes.

 How might you define the success of advertising on television?
 One signal that you might look at is how many viewers started watching a commercial and changed the channel before the commercial had finished playing.
 Does that tell you whether or not the commercial was a good one or a bad one?
-It’s possible that some percentage of the audience wanted to see what else was available on other channels.
-Another percentage may have run to the refrigerator for a snack, or when off on another errand.
+A percentage of the audience may have wanted to see what else was available on other channels.
+Another percentage may have run to the refrigerator for a snack or when off on another errand.